Western Michigan University

 - M.M., Organ Performance, University of Michigan

-Ordained as a minister in the Church of the Brethren in 1978, the Schrock has served as organist and music director of churches in various denominations in four states.
-During his 16 years on staff at First Baptist Church in Kalamazoo, Mich., he helped design and inaugurate one of the largest and finest mechanical-action instruments in Michigan: the 54-stop Létourneau Opus 55 featured in the December 1998 issue of The American Organist.
-During his more than three years as Music Minister at Fountain Street Church in Grand Rapids, Mich., he inaugurated a new five-manual, 179-stop organ that was the cover feature of The American Organist for November 2004.
-Recently he was appointed Interim Music Director at historic St. Mark's Episcopal Church in Grand Rapids, where a fine new four-manual instrument built by J.W.
-Walker & Sons Ltd. of Suffolk, England, was dedicated in spring 2005.
+As organ consultant, he helped design and inaugurate one of the largest and finest mechanical-action instruments in Michigan: the 54-stop Létourneau Opus 55 at First Baptist of Kalamazoo featured in the December 1998 issue of The American Organist, and while Music Minister at Fountain Street Church in Grand Rapids, Michigan, he inaugurated a new five-manual, 179-stop organ that was the cover feature of The American Organist for November 2004.